Bootstrap for Finite N Lattice Yang-Mills Theory: Introduction

 \section{Introduction}

 A great deal of our knowledge of the non-perturbative properties of the gauge theories in physical three and four space-time dimensions is based on the Lattice Monte Carlo calculations of the lattice Yang-Mills theories\cite{Creutz:1980zw, Creutz:1980wj}.
-The current state of art in this area, thanks to the intensive use of supercomputers and modern algorithms, allows to achieve remarkable precision for the computation of spectra of glueballs and mesons (when the quark fields are included), with the size of lattices now attaining hundreds of lattice units~\cite{Athenodorou:2021qvs}.
-On the other hand, it seems not entirely satisfactory, both theoretically and practically, to have the only such method at our disposal.
+The current state of the art in this area, thanks to the intensive use of supercomputers and modern algorithms, allows to achieve remarkable precision for the computation of spectra of glueballs and mesons (when the quark fields are included), with the size of lattices now attaining hundreds of lattice units~\cite{Athenodorou:2021qvs}.
+On the other hand, relying solely on this method is not entirely satisfactory from both theoretical and practical perspectives.
 The search for other universal non-perturbative approaches did not lose its relevance.